 Just like our signature pieces, these looms are hand made one-offs, created many years ago by a master craftsman.
-They were made by a man called George Wood, a ships engineer turned loom maker who was based in Shepshed, Leicestershire.
-Not much is known about him, but his creations are considered the ‘Rolls Royces’ of the loom world, treasured by the weavers and art colleges lucky enough to possess one.
+They were made by a man called George Wood, a textile engineer turned loom maker who was based in Shepshed, Leicestershire.
+His creations are considered the ‘Rolls Royces’ of the loom world, treasured by the weavers and art colleges lucky enough to possess one.

-It is estimated he made around 300 looms in his career, every loom was numbered and logged although sadly the full records were lost in a fire many years ago.
+George Wood made 307 looms in his career, every loom was numbered and logged and his family still hold the full records.
 Here at Araminta Campbell we are privileged to own numbers 151 and 297 – so examples from the middle and end of his career.

 In 2012 Araminta bought her first George Wood loom, number 151 – which is a 24 shaft peg dobby floor loom.
 At the time Araminta had been invited to represent Great Britain at the International Triennial of Tapestry in Lodz, Poland, and was visiting Scottish weaver Kirsty Aitkin to ask for some advice.
 Kirsty mentioned at the end of their conversation that she had a George Wood loom for sale and asked if Araminta knew anyone who might be interested – and Araminta replied; “Yes – Me!”

 Stored in a bothy (shed) beside Kirsty’s cottage in Loch Fyne, number 151 had been disused for years as she hadn’t found anyone she was ready to sell it to.
 Weavers are often very attached to their looms – they are much more than just a piece of machinery, and it feels important to pass them on to people who will appreciate and look after them.
 Thankfully although she was sad to say goodbye, Kirsty was happy to know that Araminta would be giving 151 a new lease of life and using it to continue the tradition of handweaving here in Scotland.